Canada-Saint Lucia relations

 Development

-Canada’s development program is focused on mutual priorities, such as climate and economic resilience, sustainable and inclusive governance, and advancing of gender equality.
-Following the devastating 2017 hurricane season in the Caribbean, Canada announced the 5-year $100 million Pledge for Caribbean Reconstruction and Economic and Climate Resilience to support St. Lucia and the region in reconstruction and climate resilience.
-The pledge was fulfilled in 2022 and included strengthening natural disaster planning and response through organizations such as the Caribbean Disaster Emergency Management Agency.
+Following the devastating 2017 hurricane season in the Caribbean, Canada announced the 5-year $100 million Pledge for Caribbean Reconstruction and Economic and Climate Resilience to support St. Lucia and the region.
+The pledge was fulfilled in 2022 and included strengthening natural disaster planning and response through organizations such as the Caribbean Disaster Emergency Management Agency (CDEMA).
+In May 2024, Canada signed a Memorandum of Understanding with CDEMA to improve tactical mobility coordination for enhanced disaster response.

-St. Lucia also benefits from Canada’s partnerships with non-governmental organizations and key regional institutions, such as the Caribbean Development Bank.
-Canada represents St. Lucia and other Caribbean nations on the Board of Governors of the World Bank and the International Monetary Fund.
+Saint Lucia and Canada also collaborate closely in key regional and multilateral fora and institutions, such as the Caribbean Development Bank.
+Canada represents Saint Lucia and other Caribbean nations on the Board of Governors of the World Bank and the International Monetary Fund.

 The Canada Fund for Local Initiatives